Skip to main content

 Writing standards

-• Match style and formatting of existing pages
+• Consistency: Match style and formatting of existing pages.

-• Include both basic and advanced use cases
+• Use Cases: Include both basic and advanced use cases.

-• Use ordered lists and/or steps only when the order has impact/significance
+• Lists: Use ordered lists only when order matters.

 Git workflow